mindbody/cra-template-mb-ui/README.md

 # CRA MB Shared UI

-This template will get you started with all features in CRA as well as:
+This template will get you started with all [create-react-app](https://create-react-app.dev/) features as well as:

 - TypeScript
 - SCSS